LrWm3/low-code-fun/README.md

 creating highly modular software using code.

-I think it's fair to say that most of us are not that good at creating highly modular software using code, event when given access to an abundance of resources & freedom in choices around technology & tooling.
+I think it's fair to say that most of us are not that good at creating highly modular software using code, even when given access to an abundance of resources & freedom in choices around technology & tooling.

 Software development is inherently hard to do.

-We primarily do it with code written in text.
+Historically, we have primarily created software using code written in text.

-Without going through the core challenges which make software development difficult, I think it's fair to say there's some desire to have technology stacks which take advantage of more of what we have to offer than what we can do with text files.
+Without going through the core challenges which make software development difficult, I think it's fair to say there's some desire to have technology stacks which take advantage of more of the intellectual capabilities of all people, both technical and non-technical.
+The percentage of people who can create systems by working with code in text files is already a tiny group, and the percentage of people who can do it well is even smaller.

-However, the current text file approach has been the way we've gone about things for over 50 years.
+However, the current text file approach has been the way we've gone about things for over 50 years when developing enterprise systems.
 There are a few significant advantages this approach has over many of the more modern no-code approaches.

-Some of these areas will need to be re-explored as we learn to deploy new techniques and tools for software development.
+I believe some of these areas will need to be re-explored as we learn to deploy new techniques and tools for software development.

 - Understanding of version control
 - Understanding of testing and verification
 - Understanding of how to build plugin & modular architectures
+- Sanitation
+- Users, Groups, Roles, and Permissions
 - IDE Debugging

 ## This repo